New videos recorded Apr 2016. Part 2 Sample Questions added. With subtitles.

 I have been developing with Microsoft technologies for 20 years, starting with Classic ASP, and all the versions of .NET.
 We now live in the cloud era, with Microsoft Azure being prevalent in most large enterprises.
 I'm certified as an Azure Architect too.

 Please don't hesitate to drop me a message if you have a suggestion for a topic for one of my courses, or need help with something.
 I may not always be able to help you directly, but I would still love to talk to you.

-Software Architect provides quality online training about Enterprise Architecture.
+Software Architect provides quality online training about Enterprise Architecture and Microsoft Azure.
 Whether you are just starting out, or are a grizzled veteran in the field, Software Architect provides courses to help you take your career to the next level.

 TOGAF is a registered trademark of The Open Group in the United States and other countries.